 When I was a kid, my family never observed the Advent season.
 I suppose that is due to the fact that it is typically a more literary practice, whereas my family is not particularly literary.
 However, over the past few years, I’ve read a lot of posts about ‘doing’ Advent with kids as a way to get our hearts ready for the celebration of the birth of the Savior.
 This is something that I’ve found to be an excellent way to prepare our hearts for the holiday.
 Therefore, we made the decision that this year our household would observe the Advent season.

 ✅ Best Ornament Wood For DIY Christmas Craft

 Great product for the price – They are wonderful.
 If love the patterning on the wood the bark, it would be great for you.
 It’s a decent price.
 Make sure you stock up before the holidays if you’re going to need more.
 They are smooth, you can paint on them and you can also use them to stencil too.

-I found a few sites online that had printable devotion ideas and then Fiona and I got to work making everything.
+After searching the internet for some sites that offered printable devotion ideas, I found a few sites, and then Fiona and I got to work creating everything.

-Each evening we read our devotion and the kids take turns hanging the ornaments on the Jesse Tree, which we place in our living room.
-You might think my now teenagers would have outgrown this tradition, but they ask for it every year and the focus on Jesus and His story keeps our hearts and minds set towards Him rather than the tendency to think all about ourselves and our own desires during the Christmas season.
+Every night before bed, we share a devotional reading together, and then the kids take turns adorning the Jesse Tree that we keep in our family room with Christmas ornaments.
+You might think that my children, who are now teenagers, would have outgrown this tradition by now; however, they ask for it every year, and the emphasis on Jesus and the story of His life helps to keep our hearts and minds focused on Him rather than the tendency we have during the Christmas season to think only of ourselves and our own wants and needs.

-Here are a few additional resources on the Jesse Tree:
+The following is a list of additional resources pertaining to the Jesse Tree: